ethering/basespace-help/_docs/articles/tutorials/using-the-python-run-downloader.md

 5. On the application page, select the **Credentials** tab. {% screenshot /images/articles/credentials-tab.png %}

+6. Create a new text file to serve as a script to run the python run downloader. <ol type="a">
+7. Name the file as desired with an extension appropriate to the operating system.
+	-  Windows batch file (*.bat)
+	-  Linux shell script (*.sh)
-6. Copy the access token and Run ID to the Windows batch file or Linux script that will run the python run downloader.
-The Run ID can be obtained from the URL for the desired run.<br /><br />Example Windows batch file/Linux shell script (single line):<br />python BaseSpaceRunDownloader_v2.py -r \<Run ID\> -a \<access token\>
+7. Copy the access token and Run ID to the Windows batch file or Linux script.
+The Run ID can be obtained from the URL for the desired run.</ol>
-{% callout note, NOTE %}The runfolder downloads to the same directory that the script is executed from.
-Make sure that you have enough space in the directory for the downloaded runs.{% endcallout %}

-7. Run the script.
+Example Windows batch file/Linux shell script (single line):
+<br />python BaseSpaceRunDownloader_v2.py -r \<Run ID\> -a \<access token\>

+7. Run the script.<br />When the script executes, the runfolder files appear in a new output directory.